sjsivert/personal-website/articles/2023-11-01-The-shortcommings-of-opinionated-frameworks.md

 categories: [Blogging, Opinion]
 tags: [favicon]
 ---
 Ever notice how leading experts in science often give cautious, reserved answers?
 That’s because they understand the nuances and complexities of their field, leading to the famous but unexciting response: 'it depends.’
 In software development, I’ve found that people with strong opinions often fall into two categories: they’re either at the peak of the Dunning-Kruger curve or they just love to argue

-- [ ] TODO: Fikse dette. gjøre enklere...
-I don’t consider myself part of the latter group, and I can only hope I’m not in the former, even though statistically I have a higher probability to fall into that group.

-I don’t see myself in the latter camp, and I can only hope I’m not in the former—though, statistically speaking, I have a higher probability to be in that group.
 That said, I’d like to present an opinion that has developed over the course of my career as a software developer: I am not a fan of highly **opinionated frameworks.**..
-I know, this isn’t exactly new ground on the internet.
-I might be beating a dead horse here, but I still hope to bring something fresh to the table by sharing my own experiences.

-TODO: Ikke være så forsiktig. "this is why"
 ![../assets/img/dunning-kruger.png](../assets/img/dunning-kruger.png)

-Before presenting my case and explaining how I arrived at this conclusion, I should clarify what I mean by an **opinionated framework.**
 An **opinionated framework** typically exhibits the following characteristics:

 - It enforces a specific way to structure your code~~.~~